 Many attractions offer a break from the Florida sunshine.
-Places such as Adventure Landing, Autobahn Indoor Speedway and Rebounderz all offer indoor activities for a break from the heat.
+Places such as Adventure Landing, Autobahn Indoor Speedway, Rebounderz and Velocity Air Sports all offer indoor activities for a break from the heat.
 The First Coast is also home to many notable factories that give tours throughout the week.
-Peterbrooke Chocolatier Factory Store, Anheuser-Busch Brewery and the St. Augustine Distillery welcome guests to tour and sample their products.
+Anheuser-Busch Brewery, San Sebastian Winery and the St. Augustine Distillery welcome guests to tour and sample their products.

-As you're exploring your new stomping grounds, take some time to enjoy all the First Coast has to offer.
+As you're exploring your new home, take some time to relax and enjoy all the First Coast has to offer.